 ZOOL.
-571 ADVANCED WILDLIFE MANAGEMENT, SPECIAL STUDIES Credits by Arrangement
+571 ADVANCED WILDLIFE MANAGEMENT, SPECIAL STUDIES

 Prerequisites: Zool.
-551 or 312, and approval of the instructor A directed individual investigation of a particular problem, accompanied by an advanced survey of pertinent literature.
+551 or 312, and approval of the instructor

+A directed individual investigation of a particular problem, accompanied by an advanced survey of pertinent literature.
 A maximum of three credits allowed toward the bachelor's degree, four toward the master's degree, and six toward the doctorate.
-MR. BARKALOW MR. BRANDT